antor940/AFKBot/files/config.md

 			"text": Text to show in the Rich Presence.

 		"send-chat-to-minecraft": Having this set to true, the Bot will read all non-commands messages and send it to Minecraft.

+	"owners-ids": Array of ID's of the owners, commands will only work when these users use them.

 	"notify-users": Send a notification to Discord when a player with a username included in "list" joins.
 		"enable": Having this set to true, the bot will send a notification when the user/s join.
 Default is false.